Go back

 The Essential User Access Review Template [Checklist Download]

 It’s no longer just about who is on your network; a UAR tackles the chaos by ensuring everyone has the right key to do their job – no more, no less.
-Beyond being a best practice, User Access Reviews are often mandated under regulatory frameworks.
+Beyond being a best practice, Access Review Workflow are often mandated under regulatory frameworks.

 Let’s decode the DNA of this essential template, discovering what a UAR is, why you need it, and how to do it.